NRCan/geo-deep-learning/docs/source/mode/index.rst

     Directory in which to save the checkpoint file if url.
 - ``chunk_size`` (int)
     Size of chunk (in pixels) to read use for inference iterations over input imagery.
-The input patch will be square, therefore ``chunk_size = 512`` will generate 512 x 512 patches.
+The input patch will be square, therefore set at ``512`` it will generate 512 x 512 patches.
 - ``max_pix_per_mb_gpu`` (int)
     If chunk_size is omitted, this defines a "*maximum number of pixels per MB of GPU Ram*" that should be considered.
 E.g. if GPU has 1000 Mb of Ram and this parameter is set to 10, chunk_size will be set to ``sqrt(1000 * 10) = 100``.
 By defaults it's set to 25.
 Since this feature is based on a rule-of-thumb and assumes some prior empirical testing.
 WIP.
 - ``prep_data_only`` (bool)
-    If True, the inference script will exit after preparation of input data:
+    If True, the inference script will exit after preparation of input data.
-        1. If checkpoint path is url, then the checkpoint will be download.
-        2. If imagery points to urls, it will be downloaded.
-        3. If input model expects imagery with :ref:`histogram equalization <datatiling>`, this enhancement is applied and equalized images save to disk.
+    If checkpoint path is url, then the checkpoint will be download, if imagery points to urls, it will be downloaded and if input model expects imagery with :ref:`histogram equalization <datatiling>`, this enhancement is applied and equalized images save to disk.
 - ``gpu`` (int)
     Number of gpus to use at inference.
 - ``max_used_perc`` (int)